-Want a live update on what the flags currently are in your area or where you're about to spend the day?
-Okaloosa County provides updates on the current beach flags and conditions online.
+Want a live update on what the flags currently are in your area or where you’re about to spend the day?
+Text BEACH to 44144 for beach flag updates straight to your phone.
+Okaloosa County also provides updates on the current beach flags and conditions online.

 Rip Current Safety

-Rip currents are powerful, channeled currents of water flowing away from shore and an awareness of rip currents is key for your safety on the beach.
+A rip current is a powerful channel of water flowing away from shore and an awareness of rip currents is key for your safety on the beach.
+While they cannot always be spotted, one of the best visual indicators of a rip current is a gap between the waves.
 Remind those joining you on the beach of these important tips:

 - If you can’t reach the shore draw attention to yourself by yelling, waving your arms and asking for help immediately.

 Stay close the lifeguard towers and in view of the lifeguard so if you are caught in a rip current then they can assist you quickly.
-Destin, Fort Walton Beach, Okaloosa Island takes pride in the services our Beach Safety Lifeguards provide.
-Our guards are trained to the advanced level of the United States Lifesaving Association’s open water standard and are also medically trained as First Responders.
+Okaloosa County takes pride in the services our Beach Safety Lifeguards provide.
 If you see a lifeguard at their post you can feel a peace of mind when your family swims under the watchful eye of one of our trained guards.
 Although, the water along the coastlines of Destin-Fort Walton Beach is generally calm and inviting it is still important to be aware of the flag system and presence of rip currents.